davemorriseir/davemorriseir.github.io/_posts/2018-05-20-X-Marks-the-Spot.markdown

 date:   2018-05-20 12:54:29 +0100
 categories: stoicism software
 ---
+> I want to look back at the past ten years and tear it apart.
+I want to dissect and examine it, piece by piece until I find what I'm looking for.

 The first post of any blog is always the hardest.
 It tends to set the tone; if not for the audience, then definitely for the author.
 With that in mind, I'll strive to keep things interesting and upbeat.
 However, since it has been quite a few years since my last blogpost I'll ask that you cut me just a bit of slack.
 I'm a bit rusty.